mosip/mosip-infra/deployment/sandbox-v2/docs/migration.md

 	- Steps to execute is given in respective DB section in Modular repositories. ``` eg. for mosip_master, mosip_websub check Commons ```
          OR
         - Execute the ``` postgres-init.yml ``` playbook after updating the upgrade section in ``` all.yml ``` (as mentioned in Infra change section).

+**NOTES: Below mentioned are the DB's which needs migration moving from 1.1.4.* to 1.1.5.*
+        - mosip_master
+        - mosip_regproc
+        - mosip_credential
+        - mosip_ida
+        - mosip_websub

 * Nginx changes
         - 1.1.5.* version has some changes for the below points so we need to redeploy nginx once after updating sandbox ```domain name``` in ```all.yml```.